BitcoinDesign/Guide/guide/inheritance-wallet/making-changes.md

 ## Replacing David's signing key

 Let's assume that David, one of the heirs, has lost his signing device.
-Furtunately, it is part of the inheritance key set, which is restricted by a timelock, as we have covered [here]({{ '/guide/inheritance-wallet/wallet-creation/#creating-the-inheritance-key-set' | relative_url }}).
+Fortunately, it is part of the inheritance key set, which is restricted by a timelock, as we have covered [here]({{ '/guide/inheritance-wallet/wallet-creation/#creating-the-inheritance-key-set' | relative_url }}).
 Although David still has his seed phrase backup, the Joneses decide to replace David's key as a precautionary measure.
 They would follow the same approach if David had lost the seed phrase backup or suspected it had been compromised.

 #### Adding the new key